superphy/insilico-subtyping/README.md

 ---------------------------------

 Phylotyper has user-defined settings and also requires several external programs.
-These are provided to Phylotyper through a INI-config file.
+If external programs are not available in the Linux search path, the location of the executable can be provided to Phylotyper through a INI-config file.
+Also if you wish to override the default for probability cutoff of 0.9 for assigning subtypes, you can do this in the config file.
-The config file must contain the following settings:
+The config file can contain the following settings:

 ~~~~ {include="phylotyper_example.ini"}
 ; Sample Phylotyper config file